aiday-mar/EPFL/Mathematical Foundation of Signal Processing/Lab_Notes.md

         (N_height, N_width) intensity.
     """
     lambda_rgb = plt.imread(path_img).astype(float)
+    # This example converts an image with RGB channels into an image with a single grayscale channel.
     lambda_ = color.rgb2gray(lambda_rgb)

     # We pad the image with zeros so that the mask does not touch the detector ring.
+    # the first argument is the array to pad and then you have the pad size
     lambda_ = np.pad(lambda_, pad_size, mode='constant')
+    # Resize image to match a certain size.
+    # Performs interpolation to up-size or down-size N-dimensional images.
+    # Note that anti-aliasing should be enabled when down-sizing images to avoid aliasing artifacts.
+    # For down-sampling with an integer factor also see skimage.transform.downscale_local_mean.
     lambda_ = transform.resize(lambda_, (N_height, N_width), order=1, mode='constant')
+    # maybe the max() method returns the maximal element in the array ?
     lambda_ *= max_rate / lambda_.max()  # (N_height, N_width)

     return lambda_

 def sinogram(xi, p, N, ax):
     r"""